magento/architecture/design-documents/storefront/catalog/product-options-and-variants.md

 With the response API has to return:
 * List of options and option values that remains avaialble.
 * List of images & videos that should be used on PDP.
-* List of price identifiers to request actual prices from the price service.
 * List of products that were exactly matched by the selected options.
 ```proto
 message OptionSelection